RuPaul's Drag Race: Mini and maxi challenges

 Mini challenges are quick, small assignments that RuPaul announces at the beginning of an episode.
-One of the most popular mini challenges, which recurs from season to season, is the reading challenge.
-In it, contestants satirically criticize one another in a process called "reading", which was popularized by the film Paris Is Burning.
-Maxi challenges vary in the skill they test; some are group challenges that involve singing and acting, while others feature comedy, a talent of choice, dancing, or makeovers.
+One of the most popular mini challenges, which has appeared in every season since season 2, except for season 12, is the reading challenge.
+In it, contestants satirically criticize one another in a process called "reading", popularized by the 1990 documentary film Paris Is Burning.
+Maxi challenges test a variety of skills.
+Some are group challenges that involve singing and acting, while others feature comedy, a talent of choice, dancing, or makeovers.
 The winner receives a material or monetary prize.
-Until the show's sixth season, the winner sometimes also received immunity against elimination the following week.
+Until midway through the fifth season, the winner sometimes also received immunity against elimination the following week.
 Drag Race's most popular seasonal maxi challenge is Snatch Game, a spoof on Match Game wherein contestants impersonate celebrities or famous fictional personas.